nueces/qcase/README.md

 ## TODO:

+- Creating reusable workflows.
+ - Merge resource creation workflows in a single Workflow to control the execution order.
  - Merge the Reclaim/Destroy workflows into a single one.

 ### Things than can be improved: